pja35/SXP/docs/wiki/SXP_Item_specification_format.md

     -   Brand.
     -   Color.
     -   Dimensions.
     -   Description.
+A narrative item description.
     -   Item information URL.
-An Url with information about the product.
+An Url with information of the item.
     -   Item picture URL.
-An Url with a picture of the product.
+An Url with a picture of the item.
     -   Number of Items.

 <!-- -->